singlestore-labs/singlestore-fivetran-source-connector/docs/setup-guide.md

 - The Connection test checks if Fivetran can connect to your SingleStore cluster using credentials provided in the setup form
 - The Table test checks if specified table exists

+### <span class="step-item">Post setup changes (Optional)</span>

+It is recommended to update Fivetran sync frequency to run more often.
+This will reduce the likelihood of `offsets` becoming stale and help avoid the need for a full re-sync.

+1. Click on `Setup`
+2. Change `Sync frequency` to `15 minutes`

 ---